Planning for accessibility

 - captions on videos.

-‘Alternate formats’ means information presented in formats that can be accessed by people with disabilities.
+‘Alternate formats’ means information presented in formats that can be accessed by disabled people.

 When producing alternate formats, remember to: